 Housing Costs in Hungary

 If you decide to buy something eventually, which you can do freely as a foreigner, “a typical apartment in Budapest will cost between 90,000 and 130,000 euros for 100 square meters.”
-Karen says.
-It’s a buyers market right now for a very bad reason: a lot of Hungarians took out loans to buy property in the pre-EU days and did it in Swiss Francs because that was a stable currency.
-Now they owe far more than what the property is worth because of the Swiss Franc’s rise.
-“So there’s a mass selling of properties because of exchange rate changes,” Karen says.
-Combined with the high unemployment so prevalent in much of Europe now, there are far more sellers than buyers.
+Karen said in 2014.
+It was a buyers market then for a very bad reason: a lot of Hungarians took out loans to buy property in the pre-EU days and did it in Swiss Francs because that was a stable currency.
+They owed far more than what the property is worth because of the Swiss Franc’s rise.
+She added, “So there’s a mass selling of properties because of exchange rate changes.”

 Health Care Costs